eliasstenhede/sustainable_software_engineering/README.md

 # Energy measurements

-For this project you need to install: gcc python with numpy and matplotlib matlab intel power gadget
+For this project you need to install:
+GCC, Python with numpy and matplotlib, Matlab and Intel power gadget

 To create data, setup your pc with ideal testing conditions, then run runfiles.bat